EffrenAnthony/Ravn-Challenge-V2-Effren-Anthony-Pena-Sanchez/README.md

   To change configurations about babel, file extensions, compilation of the project or change the port, go to `webpack.json` file.

 - ### Eslint
-  This project is using `Estandard JS` as slint configuration, to change or disbale, run
+  This project use `Estandard JS` as slint configuration, to change or disabale, run
   ```bash
   npm uninstall standard
   ```